What is AMD?

-Catching the progression from dry to wet AMD as soon as possible is critical to prevent irreversible vision loss.
+Catching the progression from intermediate dry to wet AMD as soon as possible is critical to prevent irreversible vision loss.
 It gives you the best chance of maintaining the vision you rely on every day and your independence.
 ForeseeHome can help.

 Severe vision loss can happen rapidly if wet AMD treatment is delayed.
 You may not notice any changes in your vision until significant vision loss has occurred.

 Unlike intermediate dry AMD, there are effective treatments for wet AMD.